Ten deadly mistakes of entrepreneurship that could kill an entrepreneurs small business

 A solution for overtrading includes invoice financing…

-At the outset, keep an eye on costs and be careful not to hire too quickly.
+However, at the outset and to avoid the costs of using invoice finance, keep an eye on costs and be careful not to hire too quickly.
 You’ll soon find that your costs, your wages bill, along with the consequential employment taxes, will very quickly run-down your cash balance.

 5. Know your breakeven point